\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

 \subsubsection{The evolution of the baryon fractions at the same halo mass}

-It has been suggested that cluster baryon fractions (both gas and stellar) depend weakly on redshift, but strongly on cluster mass (see \citealt{Chiu2018} from observation side, or \citealt{Planelles2013, Truong2018} from simulations).
-This is something of a paradoc in hierarchical structure formation models: how can the baryonic scaling relations vary steeply with mass and still remain roughly constant in time as structures grow?
+It has been suggested that cluster baryon fractions (both gas and stellar) depend weakly on redshift, but strongly on cluster mass (see \citealt{Chiu2018} from observation side, or \citealt{Planelles2013, Truong2018} from simulations). \Romeel{At first glance this seems paradoxical within} hierarchical structure formation models: how can the baryonic scaling relations vary steeply with mass and still remain roughly constant in time as structures grow?
 In $\Lambda$CDM, big halos are mostly formed later by merging with smaller halos.
 If we ignore the baryon processes and halo accretion at low redshift, given that the smaller (group-sized) halos have low gas fractions and high stellar fractions, the later-formed massive (cluster) halos should have even lower gas fractions and higher stellar fractions, opposite to what is observed.
 In this and the following section, we will study the redshift evolution of the galaxy clusters in two ways, by binning at the same halo mass at all redshifts and by tracking individual halos.
-The former highlights how baryon fractions change for a sample selected at a given mass, while the latter explicitly shows the real evolution of baryon fractions as halos grow hierarchically.
+The former, \Romeel{discussed in this section,} highlights how baryon fractions change for a sample selected at a given mass, while the latter\Romeel{, discussed in the next section} explicitly shows the \Romeel{true} evolution of baryon fractions as halos grow hierarchically.

 For the gas fraction evolution shown in the left panel of \autoref{fig:2}, at all redshifts the clusters show increasing gas fractions with mass, approaching but not reaching the full expected baryonic budget (horizontal dashed line).
 There is modest evolution, with the highest gas fractions at high redshifts.
 Higher gas fractions are expected at early epochs when cooling is rapid and feedback processes are dominated by star formation whose energetics are typically not sufficient to unbind gas from protoclusters.